qihongl/learn-hippo/README.md

 ### Simulation 7

 This simulation re-use the models trained in simulation 2.
-First, re-evaluate the model:
+First, you need re-evaluate the model on temporally scrambled stimuli while having their hippocampus turned off, The simulation parameters in `eval-group.py` is configured to do this, so simply run
 ```sh
 python eval-group.py
 ```
-Then run the following code the run the inter-subject analysis and plot the data:
+Then run the following code to run the inter-subject analysis:
 ```sh
 python vis-zuo-scramble.py
 ```